rodrmoya/clusterctl/README.md

     update     Perform OS and apps updates on all the machines in the cluster uptime     Show how long machines in the cluster have been running
 ```
-The `--inventory` argument is required, and should be pointing to the Ansible inventory setup in the previous step.
+The `--inventory` argument is required if your local Ansible installation is not [configured](https://docs.ansible.com/ansible/latest/reference_appendices/config.html).